aviaviavi/curl-runnings/README.md

 There are few options to install:

-- clone this repo and run `stack install`
-- download the releases
+- download the releases from the github [releases page](https://github.com/aviaviavi/curl-runnings/releases)
+- `stack install curl-runnings`
-- (soon) - `cabal install curl-runnings`
+- `cabal install curl-runnings`
+- build from source with `stack`

 ### Writing a test specification